Speak to a qualified cancer nurse

 What to expect after surgery

 Tubes and drips – You will have several tubes in place, which will be removed as you recover.
-A drip inserted into a vein in your arm (intravenous drip) will give you fluid, medicines and pain relief.
-There may be one or two tubes in your chest to drain fluid and help your lungs expand again.
-There may be a tube placed into your bladder to check how much urine you pass.
+A drip in a vein in your arm (intravenous drip) will give you fluid and medicines.
+There may be tubes in your chest to drain fluid and help your lungs expand; and a tube in your bladder to check how much urine you pass.

-Recovery time – You will probably go home after 3–7 days, but it may take 6–12 weeks to get back to your usual activities.
-Your treatment team will explain how to manage at home.
-Walking can improve fitness, clear your lungs and speed up recovery.
+Recovery time – You will probably go home after 3–7 days.
+It may take 4–8 weeks after VATS or 6–12 weeks after thoracotomy to get back to your usual activities.
+Walking can improve fitness, help clear your lungs and speed up recovery.

-Also known as radiotherapy, radiation therapy is the use of targeted radiation to kill or damage cancer cells so they cannot grow, multiply or spread.
-For lung cancer, the radiation is usually in the form of x-ray beams that come from a machine outside the body.
-This is called external beam radiation therapy (EBRT).
-It can be delivered in different ways depending on the type of lung cancer.
+Also known as radiotherapy, radiation therapy is the use of a controlled dose of radiation to kill or damage cancer cells so they cannot grow, multiply or spread.

-Radiation therapy may be given on its own, with surgery or with chemotherapy (called chemoradiation).
+Radiation therapy may be given on its own, after surgery or with chemotherapy (called chemoradiation).
 It may be recommended:

 - if you are unable or choose not to have surgery